urbit/urbit/docs/pub/doc/arvo/eyre/commentary.md

 ## A path not taken: foreign auth [#xeno]

 While this example details a login `/~/as/own`, it is possible to be authenticated as any ship on the network.
-A request for such seen in `%get: process-auth` is passed to `++foreign-auth:ya`, which sends an `%ames /lon` message to the ship in question.
+A request for such seen in `%get:process-auth` is passed to `++foreign-auth:ya`, which sends an `%ames /lon` message to the ship in question.
 The foreign ship stores the inquiry a responds with a `/hat`, containing the redirection host; this host is used to send the client to a `/~/am` url on the foreign client, which acts as a normal login page but later sends the client back.
 XX expand, basically the status quo is you're logged in and `/~/as/foo` is ignored, just setting your `urb.user` XX

 ## A path not taken: deauthentication

 `/~/away`, perk `[%away ~]`, produces a static `++logout-page:xml`, which also uses `/~/at/auth.js`, to send a `DELETE /~/auth.json`, perk `[%auth %del]`.
-This wipes the session from memory.
+This executes `++abut:ya` for the provided oryx, wiping the session from memory.

 ## Appendix A: DNS [#dns]